-RPWI sensors consist of 4 Langmuir probes (LP-PWI) for determination of the vector electric field up to 1.6 MHz and cold plasma properties (including active measurements by LP sweeps and mutual impedance sounding) up to 1.6 MHz, a tri-axial search coil magnetometer (SCM) for determination of the vector magnetic field up to 20 kHz, and a tri-monopole (or dipole) antenna system (RWI) for monitoring of radio emissions (80 kHz - 45 MHz).
+RPWI sensors consist of 4 Langmuir probes (LP-PWI) for determination of the vector electric field up to 1.6 MHz and cold plasma properties (including active measurements by LP sweeps and mutual impedance sounding) up to 1.6 MHz, and a tridipole antenna system (RWI) for monitoring of radio emissions (80 kHz - 45 MHz).

 From Japan, we are planning to provide the RWI preamp and its receiver with the onboard data reductions, modifying from the BepiColombo PWI and ERG PWE developments.
+Real development already starts from 2014.